lemlac/mulem/docs/reference.md

     $a + $b
 ```

-A function can be called with particular context variables by passing them in as named parameters.
+A function can be called with particular context variables explicitly.
+To do this, set them as named parameters in the function call.

 ```
 addContext($a: 1, $b: 2)     -- Sets these context parameters for this one function call.
 ```

+The call site *can* be explicit when you want it to be — you're not forced to rely on ambient `$x` declarations.
+So you get both:

+- **Ambient style**: declare `$x` in scope, call `f()` cleanly — good for threading a value through many calls without noise
+- **Explicit style**: `f($x: val)` right at the call site — good when you want the dependency visible locally

+You can be terse when context is obvious, explicit when it matters.
+The `$` prefix does the work of keeping both styles recognizable as the same mechanism.

+I'd fully retract the skepticism.
+It's a well-thought-out feature.

 Sometimes it's hard to tell where contextual variables are coming from.
 In that case, you could use a decorator like `@defined` to assert that variables are defined in a the scope.